wghile/PM-Tool-React/README.md

 ## Features for Future Enhancements

 - User Authentication
+- Be able to see a preview of document (still working on this..)
+- Add a refresh button to display documents after changes are made (low) or figure out how to have documents automatically render with updates (high)
-- Finish designing all components
+- Finish designing components
-- Use API to display property info in dashboard

 ## Challenges

-- Connecting front end to back end was a struggle ☹️
+- Connecting front end to back end was a struggle 😓
+- Difficulty finding free API to display property information.. would've loved to consume an API to get image of property, size, property value, etc to display on the dashboard.
+For now just have property address and stock photo of house ☹️
+- Unable to add documents for a property unless I restart node.js.
+Not sure why this is and need to troubleshoot

 ## Resources